remirror/remirror/packages/prosemirror-suggest/readme.md

 npm install prosemirror-suggest prosemirror-view prosemirror-state prosemirror-keymap
 ```

-The installation requires the installation of the peer dependencies `prosemirror-view prosemirror-state and prosemirror-model` to avoid version clashes.
+The installation requires the installation of the peer dependencies `prosemirror-view`, `prosemirror-state` and `prosemirror-model` to avoid version clashes.

 <br />